Carmen Electra Shares Throwback Swimsuit Photos In Celebration Of 48th Birthday

 “I want to be a wall!!” exclaimed another enthusiastic fan, adding a smiley face emoji.

 In another photo, Electra was right-side-up, still wearing her blue bathing suit.
 Her sleek one-piece featured a high cut, recalling the famous bathing suit looks from Electra’s Baywatch days.
-The look of the swimsuit was designed to show off the stretch of her slender legs and the shared Instagram photo just reveals the curve of Electra’s shapely thigh.
-She was posed with her arms up and placed on either side of her head, her honey-blonde hair streaming over her shoulders, and her mouth parted sensuously.
+The look of the swimsuit was designed to show off the stretch of her slender legs, and the shared Instagram photo reveals the curve of Electra’s shapely thigh.
+She was posed with her arms up and placed on either side of her head, her honey-blond hair streaming over her shoulders, and her mouth parted sensuously.

-Atop her head, Electra had donned a “Happy Birthday” party headband in the same cobalt blue as her bathing suit.
-Her makeup look was relatively simple: a natural lipstick, brownish-pink eyeshadow, and glowing, tanned skin.
+Atop her head, Electra was wearing a “Happy Birthday” party headband in the same cobalt blue as her bathing suit.
+Her makeup look was relatively simple: a natural lipstick, brownish-pink eye shadow, and glowing, tanned skin.
 The black eyeliner gave her a cat-eye look, setting off her bright blue eyes.
 The left side of her face was decorated with blue, red, and gold stick-on glitter stars.
 The photo amassed over 17,000 likes and 472 comments.

 “You are a beautiful soul with the heart of an angel.
 Wishing you joy peace and love,” said one follower.

-“Happy birthday to the HOTTEST WOMAN ALIVE!!!!LOVE u!” exclaimed a fan who also added a few lipstick kiss emojis.
+“Happy birthday to the HOTTEST WOMAN ALIVE!!!!LOVE u!” exclaimed a fan who also added a few lipstick kiss emoji.

 “Damn girl u still look 21!
 Happy bday babes,” another replied.